Rotator Cuff Surgery Recovery Time

 - Mini-open repair– This method combines the previous two techniques.
 Damaged tissue or bone spurs are repaired or removed using arthroscopy (key holes) and then mini-open surgery is used to repair the rotator cuff.
 Wherever possible, Dr McLean uses minimally-invasive techniques for faster recovery and minimal pain.

 What to expect after rotator cuff surgery

 Patients will usually be in hospital for no longer than one day.
 Some patients are discharged on the same day, depending on the type of surgery they have had.
 Immediately after surgery, you will be advised to keep your shoulder ain a sling to protect the repaired tendon.
 The frequent application of cold packs to the area will help reduce your pain and swelling.
 Dr McLean will prescribe you pain medication according to your needs.

 Waiting for the tendon to heal can take a significant amount of time.
 During the first 6-12 weeks of your recovery, you will only be able to perform a modified range of motion with your healing arm.
 Lifting or pushing heavy objects is not recommended, as the strain on your joint may cause your internal sutures to tear and/or the repair to fail before the tendon has healed.

-After approximately 8 weeks, you will begin to perform strengthening exercises.
+After approximately 8 weeks, you will begin to perform strengthening exercises and physical therapy.
 Completing a shoulder rehabilitation program supervised by a trained physiotherapist is crucial for your full recovery.
-Read more about why physiotherapy is so important from an article recently published by Dr Mclean.
+Read more about why physiotherapy is so important, in this article recently published by Dr Mclean.